CONFERENCE INFORMATION

 Denis Pellerin is a photo historian with a passion for stereo photography.
 He has been researching and learning about the history of stereoscopy for over 40 years and has written a dozen books and over sixty articles on his pet subject, both in French and English.
 Since 2012, Pellerin has been the curator of Dr. Brian May’s extensive collection of stereo photographs, now a charity.
 Dr. May and Pellerin have co-authored four books together.
 They are working on more publications while also being deeply involved in the various activities of the London Stereoscopic Company, re-created by Dr. May in 2006.
 Denis has been the director of the said company since September 2015.
 Over the past few years, he has given over a hundred online or face-to-face 3-D talks on different aspects of Victorian stereo photography.
 He has recently started delving into the use of stereoscopy during both world wars.

-Tom Gunning—Friday, 04 July
+Tom Gunning—Thursday, 03 July

 Keynote Lecture: An Eye Propelled by New Technology: Panoramas and the Frame in Motion